 Please note that Acta Dermato-Venereologica prefers succinct reports without repetitions in Introduction, Results and Discussion.
 We appreciate if you can also pay attention to the title of the manuscript, which is very important; it should be informative without being too long.
 The same goes for the abstract, as many readers will only read the title and abstract.

-We do not expect or request detailed language checking, but appreciate information on the quality of the English.
+We do not expect or request detailed language checking, but appreciate information on the quality of the English especially where the technical meaning is unclear.
 If revisions are needed, we may return the paper for correction.
 The quality and necessity of figures/photos should preferably be commented on as well as the need for Tables.

 If you struggle to meet the deadline given, please let the editorial office know, so they can inform the author and update the system.

 Only reports of high originality and an extensive work up of the case will be considered for publication as full reports (with abstract).
 Most case reports will, if accepted, be presented as Short Communications (without abstract).
 Please inform the Editor if you feel that the paper is strong enough to be a full report.
 A Short Communication should fit within 2 typeset pages, including figures and tables.
 However, additional supplementary material may be accepted.
 Occasionally, a case report with little news value but a high educational value may be accepted as Quiz.